 Immediately before joining Oberon, John served as the VP/Head of Corporate Development for an early-stage renewable energy and feed company based in Florida as well as a Director in Business Development at Valens Capital, a billion dollar hedge fund focused on providing flexible, custom-tailored and cost-effective debt and equity growth financing solutions to small-cap public and private companies.

 John received his MBA from the Stern School of Business of New York University and a Bachelor of Science in Economics from the Wharton School of the University of Pennsylvania.

-Frank McGrath has spent thirteen years on Wall Street as an advisor, banker, and asset raiser.
-Currently, Frank acts as managing director at Oberon Securities, focused on natural resource initiatives and "alternative to alternatives investing".
+Frank McGrath has spent thirteen years on Wall Street as an advisor, banker and asset raiser.
+Currently, Frank acts as a Managing Director at Oberon Securities, focused on natural resource initiatives and "alternative to alternatives investing".
 He consults with numerous market participants and observers - including many levels of government, family offices and First Nations.

 Prior to that, John was a Managing Director at Bear Stearns & Co. where he spent 10 years in the firm’s Healthcare investment banking group providing M&A and corporate finance advice to pharmaceutical, biotechnology, medical technology and services companies and generating and executing transactions totaling over $170 billion.
 Previously, he spent 10 years in business development and project management positions with contract laboratory and data services companies.

 John earned an MBA in Finance from New York University Stern School of Business and a Bachelor of Science degree in Chemistry from the University of Delaware.